5 days from £529pp

 Day 4 - Flanders & Ypres

 We start the day in Flanders at Poperinghe looking at life behind the lines with a visit to Talbot House.
 Opened by two army chaplains, the Toc H organisation started here and it is now a ‘living museum’.
 We also see the Death Cells in Poperinghe and look at the subject of military executions.
 After lunch we visit the Yser Tower Museum at Diksmuide and the nearby Trenches of Death, where the Belgian Army held the line for four years.
-Travelling down to Ypres we stop at Essex Farm where Colonel McCrae wrote ‘In Flanders Fields’ in 1915 before staying for the Last Post Ceremony at the Menin Gate, held each evening at 8pm.
+Travelling down to Ypres we stop at Essex Farm where John McCrae wrote ‘In Flanders Fields’ in 1915 before attending the Last Post Ceremony at the Menin Gate, held each evening at 8pm.

 Included meals: Breakfast